oldnathan47/video-pause/README.md

 # video-pause
-A chrome extension that pauses videos playing from another tab.
+A chrome extension that pauses videos playing from another tab -- very much a work in progress